Nardol/Nuki-MQTT-auto.-Discovery/README.md

 * MQTT abbreviations are used
 * Locking, unlocking and jammed states are implemented.
 This change should be visible from Home Assistant 2023.2
 * Open and opening states are removed, these don't exist in Home Assistant for lock entities
-* If the smartlock is unlatching or unlatched, state will be unlocked, the smartlock cannot technically be unlatching or unlatched if it is open so these states are same
 * Apply conventional namming for entities, for example the door sensor of the smartlock Front door will be named Front door Door sensor instead of Front door Door Sensor
-* In `python_scripts` directory, there is now a script to remove original device and entities.
+* In the root of this repository, there is now a script to remove original device and entities.
-It uses the same parameters you used to add the smartlock entities, `nuki_remove_old` has to be used instead of `nuki_mqtt_discovery` when calling the service, you must place the `python_scripts/nuki_remove_old.py` to the `python_script` subdirectory of your Home Assistant configuration directory
+It uses the same parameters you used to add the smartlock entities, `nuki_remove_old` has to be used instead of `nuki_mqtt_discovery` when calling the service, you must place the `nuki_remove_old.py` to the `python_script` subdirectory of your Home Assistant configuration directory